-UCLA L. Rev. 1617, 1624 (2011).
+126 Scott L. Cummings, Litigation at Work: Defending Day Labor in Los Angeles, 28 UCLA L. REV. 1617, 1624 (2011).
 Some political scientists have defined opposition more broadly to consider other obstacles in the policy making process, including a lack of interest, effort, support, concern or attention from policy makers.
-See Baumgartner et al., supra note 117, at 78.
+See BAUMGARTNER ET AL., supra note 117, at 78.
 They have considered the influence of active opposition on policymaking and find that it is not a predictor of policy success or failure.
 See id. at 76.
 Some scholars have considered active opposition in their studies of American Indian politics.
-In their study of contemporary challenges to indigenous nationhood, Corntassel and Witmer identify opposition or backlash, and particularly backlash based on misperceptions of American Indian nations and their people as one of, if not the, greatest threat to Indian nations today.
-Corntassel & Wither, supra note 64, at 3-6, 24-28.
-Their study focused on state-tribal interactions and indicated that these misperceptions have motivated state officials to oppose tribal initiatives and that Indian nations have responded by mobilizing politically on the state level.
+In their study of contemporary challenges to indigenous nationhood, Corntassel and Witmer identify opposition and their people as one of, if not the, greatest threat to Indian nations today.
+CORNTASSEL & WITMER, supra note 64, at 3-6, 24-28.
+Their study focused on state-tribal interactions and indicate that these misperceptions have motivated state officials to oppose tribal initiatives and that Indian nations have responded by mobilizing politically on the state level.
 Id. at 6.

-127 See generally Holyoake, supra note 118, at 325; McKay, supra note 118, at 123; McQuide, supra note 118, at 5-6.
+127 See generally Holyoake, supra note 118, at 325; McKay, supra note 118, at 123; Mc-Quide, supra note 118, at 5-6.